-Are you taking advantage of the Marks and Spencer Sparks Card loyalty reward club?
+Are you taking advantage of the Marks and Spencer Sparks loyalty reward scheme or the new M&S Sparks Plus premium option ?

-With over 650+ food stores, and over 950+ stores in total, M&S or Marks and Sparks as it is often referred to, is still on of Britain’s favourite high street stores, even if it has suffered a decline in recent years.
-The brand has a strong following by many.
+With over 650+ food stores and over 950+ stores in total, M&S or Marks and Sparks as it is often referred to, is still one of Britain’s favourite high street stores.

 Did you know there is another way to reward yourself Mark and Spencer loyalty points and at the rate of 1-2 points per £1 you spend where the points actually are worth money?